Tony Kirkhope

-Anthony James Henry Kirkhope (born 10 October 1949) was a British filmmaker and distributor.
-He was also the co-founder of the Latin American Film Festival.
+Anthony James Henry Kirkhope (10 October 1949 – 29 May 1997) was a British filmmaker and distributor.
+He was also the co-founder with Eva Tarr of the Latin American Film Festival.

 Biography

 Film

-As well as producing and directing films, he founded the Metro cinema in Rupert Street and also the Latin American Film Festival.
+As well as producing and directing films, he founded the Metro Cinema in Rupert Street, Soho, in 1985, and also the Latin American Film Festival, with his wife Eva Tarr, in 1989.

 He is credited to have produced a short video piece called Soft and Hard.

 Personal life

-Tony married Eva Tarr who was born in Havana, Cuba.
-She is a graduate of History of Art and English.
-She worked for the Women's Film, Television and Video Network (WFTVN) sponsored by the Greater London Council and Channel Four.
+In 1994, Kirkhope married Eva Tarr, who was born in Havana, Cuba.
+A graduate of History of Art and English, she worked for the Women's Film, Television and Video Network (WFTVN) sponsored by the Greater London Council and Channel Four.
 She was later head of development of Icarus Film, then co-owner and director of Metro Tartan Ltd, and director of Metro Pictures and Metro Cinemas.
-She and Tony founded the Latin American Film Festival in 1990.

 He is related to Scottish filmmaker Stewart Hannah.